 If you’ve not come across Fentimans before then you’re in for a treat.
 A UK brand since 1905 they brew botanical tonics and drinks in the most delicious flavours which include; Sparkling Raspberry, Lime and Jasmine and the current flavour of the moment since the Royal wedding – Elderflower.

-Despite the fact I was drowning in wedding cake orders it was simply too much of an opportunity to turn down and was also bound to be lots of fun… I mean, baking with Fentimans meant that gin was to be used… and gin AND cake make THE best combination.
+Despite the fact I was drowning in cake orders it was simply too much of an opportunity to turn down and was also bound to be lots of fun… I mean, baking with Fentimans meant that gin was to be used… and gin AND cake make THE best combination.
 Right?

 I baked, experimented and photographed for hours, (failed a little with a melting gin cheesecake but got there eventually) but baking with gin and tonic became a little easier, and I can’t wait to share the recipes with you on here.